UniTime/unitime-doc/personal-schedule.md

 ## Screen Description

-Personal Schedule page is a variant of the [Events](events) page that allows to see a schedule of a person.
+Personal Schedule page is a variant of the [Event Timetable](event-timetable#personal-timetable) page that allows to see a schedule of a person.

 ![Personal Schedule](images/personal-schedule-1.png){:class='screenshot'}